 Where the assets that are the subject of security include assets situated in another country, a security document governed by the law of that other country will often be appropriate in relation to those assets.

-Pursuant to Article 51 of law no. 218 of 31 May 1995, which regulates Italian private international law and relevant conflicts of laws, security over Italian assets or real estate (which includes mortgages, privilegio speciale, pledges of shares or quotas, pledges of bank accounts and pledges of receivables or claims), and the creation, assignment and release of such security, must be governed by Italian law.
+Pursuant to Article 51 of law No. 218 of 31 May 1995, which regulates Italian private international law and relevant conflicts of laws, security over Italian assets or real estate (which includes mortgages, privilegio speciale, pledges of shares or quotas, pledges of bank accounts and pledges of receivables or claims), and the creation, assignment and release of such security, must be governed by Italian law.
 Article 51 is a rule which cannot be varied by agreement between the parties.

 If a choice of law is a sensible choice made in good faith, the Japanese courts will generally give effect to it, subject to statutory mandatory provisions of Japanese law, eg with regard to perfection by registration of mortgage over real estate located in Japan.
 It would generally not be advisable to choose a law other than Japanese law to govern a security document under which a Japanese company creates security over assets situated in Japan.